nubenetes/awesome-kubernetes/docs/cicd.md

 * [DZone: Continuous Integration: Servers and Tools](https://dzone.com/refcardz/continuous-integration-servers) Learning to Utilize DevOps with Servers and Tools
 * [sdtimes.com: CI/CD pipelines are expanding 🌟🌟🌟](https://sdtimes.com/devops/ci-cd-pipelines-are-expanding/) The “basic” CI/CD pipeline includes five processes, which are: merge, build, test, package and deploy.
 All of these are individually defined so readers have a common reference point.
 The basic pipeline includes sub-pipelines associated with each step, such as moving artifacts from a build into a repository.
 * [devopsonline.co.uk: ChatOps, DevOps, ScrumOps and 5 Other Ops religions](https://www.devopsonline.co.uk/chatops-devops-scrumops-and-5-other-ops-religions/)
+* [opensource.com: A beginner's guide to building DevOps pipelines with open source tools](https://opensource.com/article/19/4/devops-pipeline) If you're new to DevOps, check out this five-step process for building your first pipeline.

 ## Awesome Lists
 * [Awesome CI/CD 🌟🌟🌟](https://github.com/ciandcd/awesome-ciandcd)